 - Polar component

-Lawrence, J., Waugh, D., Walton, C., Langer, N., & Bidualt, S. (Accepted/In press).
+Lawrence, J., Waugh, D., Walton, C., Langer, N., & Bidualt, S. (2019).
 Surface engineering for the control of polyethylene terephthalate (PET) wettability characteristics using laser beam wavelength.
 International Journal of Wettability Science and Technology, 1(2), 95-120.